Roger Stone, Alex Jones among new subpoenas issued by Jan. 6 panel

 Court fight over release of Trump documents continues

-The lawsuit came after President Biden had waived executive privilege over Trump documents.
+The lawsuit came after Biden had waived executive privilege over Trump documents.

 But the defendants in the case, the committee and the National Archives, slammed those claims.
 For example, the legal team for the committee said Trump failed to demonstrate how withholding the documents would harm the office of the presidency.